kevgo/straides/README.md

 * If the request returns HTML, it renders `public/[error code].html`, similar to what Rails does.
 * If the request returns JSON, it leaves the response body empty by default.

-These behaviors can be overridden by providing the call to `error` with the same parameters as you would give to [render](http://apidock.com/rails/ActionController/Base/render) in Rails.
+These behaviors can be customized by providing the call to `error` with the same parameters as you would give to [render](http://apidock.com/rails/ActionController/Base/render) in Rails.

     # Provide a custom error message in the response body.